lefeck/ubuntu-autoinstall-generator-tools/README.md

 -n, --release-name      Specifies the code name to download the ISO image distribution, You must select any string
                         from the list as an argument. eg: focal, jammy, kinetic.
 -m, --meta-data         Path to meta-data file.
-Will be an empty file if not specified and using -a -p, --packages-name     Bake file-name into the generated ISO. if the package-name is empty，no installation package
+Will be an empty file if not specified and using -a -p, --package-name      Bake he package-name downloaded installation into the generated ISO. if the package-name is empty，
-                        will be downloaded.
--f, --file-name         Path to file-name file.
-Required if using -p -c, --config-data       Path to config-data file.
-Required if using -p -t  --temaplate-config  Path to temaplate-config file.
-Required if using -p -k, --no-verify         Disable GPG verification of the source ISO file.
-By default SHA256SUMS-2022-12-24 and
+                        no installation package will be downloaded.
+Path to package-name file.
+Required if using -a -c, --config-data       Path to config-data file.
+Required if using -a -t  --temaplate-config  Path to temaplate-config file.
+Required if using -a -k, --no-verify         Disable GPG verification of the source ISO file.
+By default SHA256SUMS-$today and SHA256SUMS-$today.gpg in ${script_dir} will be used to verify the authenticity and integrity of the source ISO file.
+If they are not present the latest daily SHA256SUMS will be downloaded and saved in ${script_dir}.
+The Ubuntu signing key will be downloaded and saved in a new keyring in ${script_dir}
-                        SHA256SUMS-2022-12-24.gpg in /root/ubuntu20/ubuntu-autoinstall-generator-tools will be used to verify the authenticity and integrity of the source ISO file.
-If they are not present the latest daily SHA256SUMS will be downloaded and saved in /root/ubuntu20/ubuntu-autoinstall-generator-tools.
-The Ubuntu signing key will be downloaded and saved in a new keyring in /root/ubuntu20/ubuntu-autoinstall-generator-tools -o, --no-md5            Disable MD5 checksum on boot -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
-The file will be used if it already exists.
+-o, --no-md5            Disable MD5 checksum on boot -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
+The file will be used if it already
+                        exists.
 -d, --destination       Destination ISO file.
-By default /root/ubuntu20/ubuntu-autoinstall-generator-tools/ubuntu-autoinstall-2022-12-24.iso will be
+By default ${script_dir}/ubuntu-autoinstall-$today.iso will be
                         created, overwriting any existing file.
--x  --service-dir       Bake service-dir-name into the generated ISO. if service-dir is not specified, no local application
+-s  --service-dir-name  Bake service-dir-name into the generated ISO. if service-dir-name is not specified, no local application
                         will be uploaded to complete the ISO build.
--s  --service-dir-name  Path to service-dir-name file.
-Required if using -x -i  --all-in-one-job   Bake job-name into the generated ISO. if job-name is not specified, there will be
-                        no action to change after the service starts.
--j  --job-name         Path to job-name file.
-Required if using -i
+Path to service-dir-name directory.
+Required if using -a -j  --job-name         Bake job-name into the generated ISO. if job-name is not specified, there will be no action to change after the service starts.
+Path to job-name file.
+Required if using -a
 ```
 ### Example
 ```